jonasbohmann/democraciv-discord-bot/README.md

 #### Update 0.15.0 - The Unit Test Update

-* Add unittests most things, but especially for functions that are not reliant on a connection to Discord
+* Add unittests for most things, but especially for functions that are not reliant on a connection to Discord

 #### Update 0.16.0 - The Moderation Update